krishanr/ExtensionCreator/README.md

 * Windows 10 Home

 ## Usage
-After installing the application, the "Extension Creator" folder will be created in the "Documents" folder, and will contain the following files:
+After installing the application, the "Extension Creator" folder will be created in the "Documents" folder, and will contain the following files (except the _Output_ and _Archives_ folders which will be created later):

 ![EC Files](https://github.com/krishanr/ExtensionCreator/blob/master/EcFiles.PNG "Extension creator files")